The average American should expect to live about 78.8 years, or 41,417,280 minutes, according to the Centers for Disease Control and Prevention.

 20. Find a mentor

-If there’s someone you admire, there’s nothing wrong with approaching them and asking for their help.
+If there are people you admire, there’s nothing wrong with approaching them and asking for their help.
 Simply tell them you’d like to be in their shoes and would appreciate any advice they could offer on how to get there.
 They’ll be flattered, and you may find yourself the recipient of some life-changing and leisure-inducing advice.

 21. All work and no play …